 Extrajudicial activity may trigger doubts on the impartiality of judges.
 Therefore, many justice systems reduce the permission of judges to perform extra-judicial activities to teaching, lecturing, arbitration activities, activities in science and arts or exercising duties, which had to be exercised by a judge due to a legal provision.
-Such limitation of the fundamental right of freedom of employment is justified, but the reduced possibility to earn additional income out of out-of-office activities must be taken into account when fixing the remuneration and pension scheme of judges (compare also ECJ C-224/2001, Gerhard Köbler v.
-Republik Österreich).
+Such limitation of the fundamental right of freedom of employment is justified, but the reduced possibility to earn additional income out of out-of-office activities must be taken into account when fixing the remuneration and pension scheme of judges16.